 Since the animal testing ban for cosmetics was fully adopted in the EU in 2013, many innovative advances have been made in the field of animal-free tests.
-However, many in the industry overlook the fact that most in vitro methods use animal derived components such as Foetal Bovine Serum (FBS), tissue extracts and antibodies.
+However, many in the industry overlook the fact that most in vitro methods use animal derived components such as Foetal Bovine Serum (FBS), liver tissue extracts and antibodies.
 They ultimately require the sacrifice of animals; you can never assume that an in vitro test is a vegan test.
+So how far back in the supply chain is it reasonable to go, and to what degree would the use of an animal product affect a claim of being vegan?

 At XCellR8, we have eliminated the use of all animal derived components in our laboratory by using human serum, chemically defined media or human platelet lysate instead.
 Here’s why.